HUBRILITY/ProjectWebDev/README.md

 Whitfield Diffie, Martin Hellman & Ralph Merkle - Best known for inventing Public Key Cryptography although only Diffie and Hellman authored, "New Direction in Public Cryptography".
 Jeff Bezos - Founder of Amazon.
 The online book seller has taken over E-Commerce and Amazon Web Services has become the world leader in Cloud Computing Services.
 Chad Hurley - Co-Founder of Youtube.
 Although sold to Google back in 2006, Youtube has become the premier video sharing platform of the internet.
 Mark Zuckerburg - Co-Founder and current CEO of Facebook.
 In 2012 Facebook's socia network exceeded the 1 Billion user mark on their platform.
+Shawn Fanning - Founder of Napster who completed the code in 1999 resulting in a explosion of downloads.
+Naptser's peer to peer architecture allowed for filesharing with other computers on the platform.
+Eventually shut down due to the infamous lawsuits relating to music piracy, but led to Apple Music.
+Tom Anderson - Former hack and eventual Co-Founder of Myspace.
+A social networking icon who by default was everyone's first friend after joining Myspace.